-- Court documents;
+Court documents;

-- Deeds;

-- Canceled checks and bank transactions
+- Deeds; and - Canceled checks and bank transactions.

-Proof of the person's relationship to the customer is also needed.
-Relationship in this section includes more than family relationships.
-It may also include people serving as the customer's Power of Attorney (POA), guardian or conservator, for example.
-Proof of relationships can include:
+Proof of the person's relationship to the customer

+Relationships include family relationships, Powers of Attorney (POA), guardians or conservators.
+Proof of relationships includes:

-- POA documents; - Court orders awarding guardianship or conservatorship; and - •□□Other documents that show a person's authority to act on behalf of the customer.
+- POA documents; - Court orders awarding guardianship or conservatorship; and - Other documents that show a person's authority to act on behalf of the customer.
 For example, bank records adding the person as a signer to an account can be used as proof that the person was given authority to act on the customer's behalf.

 Programs Legal Authority

-ALTCS 42 USC 1396p(c)(2)(A), (B) and (C)

-42 USC 1396p(c)(3)
+42 USC 1396p(c)(2)(A), (B) and (C) 42 USC 1396p(c)(3)

 AAC R9-28-401 and 409